 b.
-Seventy percent (70%) of the Contract Price shall be payable upon submission and Buyer’s acceptance of the PSI report to its reasonable satisfaction.
+Forty percent (40%) of the Contract Price shall be payable upon submission and Buyer’s acceptance of the PSI report to its reasonable satisfaction.
 The Buyer will appoint a third party inspection firm to review the PSI report submitted by the Supplier.
-The payment shall be released only after the Pre-Shipment Inspection (PSI) authority has verified and confirmed that the goods conform to the specified quality standards and packing quantities as stipulated in the Contract, prior to shipment.
+The payment shall be released only after the Pre-Shipment Inspection (PSI) authority has verified and confirmed that the goods conform to the specified quality standards and packing quantities as stipulated in the Contract, prior to shipment; and

+(c) Thirty percent (30%) of the Contract Price shall be payable upon provision of evidence by the Supplier that the Goods have arrived at the Chattogram Port.

+.